bleemeo/squirreldb/README.md

 Then, go to http://localhost:3000 and:

 * Add a Prometheus datasource (using http://prometheus:9090 as URL)
-* Create your dashboard or import a dashboard.
+* Create your dashboard or import a dashboard (for example import dashboard with ID 1860).

 ## Test and Develop